-- It monitors and verifies whether the allowed number of replicas are running or not.
+- It monitors and verifies whether the allowed number of replicas is running or not.

 - It helps the user in checking the pod status.

 - It enables altering a pod.
-The users can drag its position with free will.
+The users can drag their position with free will.

 - It follows the scale-out architecture and is the front-end of the master node control panel.